UNITED24 - Make a charitable donation in support of Ukraine!

 In March 2019, he was appointed head of the Iranian Judicial Authority.
 This was another influential appointment for Raisi, who was entrusted by Khamenei with the task of aggressively fighting "corruption".
 Khamenei's loyal soldier, Raisi has multiplied the number of widely publicised corruption trials since he took office.
 He has targeted state dignitaries and also, in a new development, judges.

 These trials have enabled him to oust some major political opponents, such as his predecessor at the head of the judiciary, Sadeq Larijani, whose close adviser was involved in one of these corruption scandals.
-Larijani is also the brother of Ali Larijani, whose own candidacy for the presidential elections was banned by the Guardian Council, probably as a result of this family affair.
+Larijani was also the brother of Ali Larijani, whose own candidacy for the presidential elections was banned by the Guardian Council, probably as a result of this family affair.
 Raisi has made the fight against corruption one of his central campaign slogans.
 In a statement, he presented himself as "the opponent of corruption, inefficiency and aristocracy" and promised to fight relentlessly "against poverty" if elected President.

-On 04 November 2019 the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) took action today against Iran’s Armed Forces General Staff and nine individuals who are appointees of, or have acted for or on behalf of, Ali Khamenei, the Iranian regime’s unelected Supreme Leader whose office is responsible for advancing Iran’s radical agenda.
+On 04 November 2019 the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) took action today against Iran’s Armed Forces General Staff and nine individuals who are appointees of, or have acted for or on behalf of, Ali Khamenei, the Iranian regime’s unelected Supreme Leader whose office was responsible for advancing Iran’s radical agenda.
 All property and interests in property of these persons that are in the United States or in the possession or control of U.S. persons must be blocked and reported to OFAC.
 OFAC’s regulations generally prohibit all dealings by U.S. persons or within (or transiting) the United States that involve any property or interests in property of blocked or designated persons.

 OFAC designated Ebrahim Raisi, the head of Iran’s Judiciary, who was appointed by the Supreme Leader in March 2019.
 OFAC designated the former head of Iran’s Judiciary Sadegh Amoli Larijani Larijani in January 2018 pursuant to E.O.
 13553 for his administrative oversight over the executions of individuals who were juveniles at the time of their crime and the torture and other cruel, inhuman, or degrading treatment or punishment of prisoners in Iran, including amputations.